SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 Length of NY Conditional Discharge

-Generally, on a misdemeanor charges and violations, the length of the conditional discharge is 1 year.
+Generally, on misdemeanor charges and violations, the length of the conditional discharge is 1 year.
 For felonies, the duration of the conditional discharge is 3 years.
 The period of the conditional discharge begins to run on the day that it is imposed.

-If the persons stops coming to court, or abiding by the conditions of the conditional discharge, the Court is able to order a Declaration of Delinquency (“DOD”), that will be in effect until the individual comes to court and clears it up.
+If the person stops coming to court, or abiding by the conditions of the conditional discharge, the Court is able to order a Declaration of Delinquency (“DOD”), that will be in effect until the individual comes to court and clears it up.
 The period of time that the DOD is filed is not counted toward the completion of the conditional discharge.

 Extension of Time for a NY Conditional Discharge on Restitution cases